Mikkyō

-In Japanese Buddhism, mikkyō (密教, from himitsu bukkyō, literally "secret Buddhism"), or Japanese Esoteric Buddhism, is the lineage of Vajrayana transmitted to Japan, primarily in the early Heian by Kūkai, and to a later extent by Saichō and his successors such as Ennin.
-It consists of complex systems of icons, meditative rituals, and ritual languages; distinct from the exoteric (kengyō, 顕経) schools.
+Mikkyō (密教, from 秘密仏教), or Japanese Esoteric Buddhism, is the lineage of Vajrayana Buddhism transmitted to Japan, primarily in the early Heian by Kūkai, and to a later extent by Saichō and his successors such as Ennin.
+It consists of complex systems of icons, meditative rituals, and ritual languages distinct from the exoteric (kengyō, 顕経) schools.

-Mikkyō is descended most recently from the Chinese Tangmi tradition, especially the dual mandala system taught by Huiguo, itself derived from Indo-Chinese tantric masters such as Amoghavajra.
+Mikkyō is descended most recently from Tangmi, especially the dual mandala system taught by Huiguo, itself derived from Indo-Chinese tantric masters such as Amoghavajra.
 Shingon focuses almost exclusively on esotericism, while Tendai views exoteric and esoteric doctrines as complementary.
-Shugendo is a syncretic tradition which integrates mikkyō with Shintō and Taoist practices.
+Shugendō is a syncretic tradition which integrates mikkyō with Shintō and Taoist practices.
 Esoteric practices are diffused throughout the Japanese Buddhist tradition in various forms outside of these schools.

 Mikkyō has been influential in Japanese culture and history, shifting aristocratic court culture away from the Confucian ritsuryō political structure, and contributing to the development of Japanese literature through waka and the development of the kana syllabary.